Trance and dental

 (I hadn’t heard of this almost pantheistic work until today.
 I also didn’t realize that the genre of the extended sermon, with complex divisions and hour-long memorized delivery, was a revolutionary tool of the Puritans.
 Sermons in the Anglican tradition were in contrast rare, short, and confined to doctrinaire doctrine.
 The Library of America volume on American Sermons was an eye-opener for me.)

 Transcendentalism was not so much a creed as a way of perceiving the world, centered on nature and consciousness rather than on external fact.
 In harmony were the English romantics Wordsworth, Coleridge, Keats and Shelley.
-The thinkers borrowed heavily from German scripture-discounting theologians such as Eichhorn, Griesbach, Herder, Schleiermacher, Fichte, and Lessing; decades before Darwin, Jussieu’s taxonomy suggested the connectedness of all living things (I know none of these guys yet).
+The thinkers borrowed heavily from German scripture-discounting theologians such as Eichhorn, Griesbach, Herder, Schleiermacher, Fichte, and Lessing; decades before Darwin, Jussieu’s taxonomy suggested the connectedness of all living things (I know few of these Continental guys yet, but it is fun to type their names).

 Ralph Waldo Emerson (1803-1882)

-Rather, Emerson advocated man's original relation to the universe—“original” meaning unmediated by dogma or institutional authority (whether Calvinist, Anglican or even rigid Unitarian).
-He faltered as a Unitarian minister, becoming uncomfortable with Holy Communion as a sacred ceremony and disliking public prayer.
+Rather, Emerson advocated man’s original relation to the universe—“original” meaning unmediated by dogma or institutional authority (whether Calvinist, Anglican or even rigid Unitarian).
+He faltered as a Unitarian minister, becoming uncomfortable with Holy Communion as a sacred ceremony and bristling at public prayer.
 He called rigid Unitarianism “corpse-cold.”

 In his 1837 Harvard Phi Beta Kappa address “The American Scholar,” Emerson said nature is in himself and he is in nature.
 Nature resembles man’s own spirit in being unlimited.
 Man and nature stem from one root.
 “Know thyself” and “study nature” are the same maxim; study nature to know yourself.
+(Seems kind of repetitive to me, but I have to remember it was startling at a dogma-bound time in a rigid academic and religious culture.)
 Oliver Wendell Holmes, Sr. called it “our American intellectual Declaration of Independence.”
 James Russell Lowell said, “We were still socially and intellectually moored to English thought, till Emerson cut the cable and gave us a chance at the dangers and the glories of blue water.”

-This hot-tubby “Harvard Divinity School Address” was vociferously countered by the traditional Unitarian Andrew Norton and others (“the part which was not folly is downright atheism”).
+This hot-tubby “Harvard Divinity School Address” was vociferously countered by the traditional Unitarian Andrews Norton and others (“the part which was not folly is downright atheism”).
 It was just as vociferously defended by Channing, George Ripley, Theodore Parker and others.
-HDS was staunchly Calvinist until 1802 when it became staunchly Unitarian.
-No wonder the speech was controversial for practically everyone; compare poor Ann Hutchinson, who had been persecuted in Boston merely for saying that the Holy Spirit can inhabit a “justified” person.
+(HDS was staunchly Calvinist until 1802 when it became staunchly old-line Unitarian.)
+No wonder the speech was controversial for practically everyone; compare poor Anne Hutchinson, who had been persecuted and banished merely for saying that the Holy Spirit can inhabit a “justified” person.

 (Some of the other reformers went even further.
 Parker was a fiery sermonizer with formidable foreign-language skills.
 He disbelieved in or rejected the relevance of miracles altogether, and asked whether belief in a divine Jesus was necessary.
 Emerson called him “our Savonarola.”)